docxology/p3if/docs/p3if_paste.md

 7
 Figure 2.
 A representation of an apparent inconsistency in the documentation of the Federal Enterprise Architecture Framework adapted from [19].
-Here, 6 sub-architecture domains are listed in the documentation, but the sixth, “security”, does not appear to be a part of the same category with the other 5 listed domains in the visual model.
+Here, 6 sub-architecture domains are listed in the documentation, but the sixth, "security", does not appear to be a part of the same category with the other 5 listed domains in the visual model.
 8
 Multi-Organization Information Systems